marruiart/marruiart/README.md

 ![image](https://user-images.githubusercontent.com/88201067/189473952-bf70137c-0788-4d8a-b96e-ba62ad6d92c3.png) <br>
 Inside the 42 Network students are very proactive and engaged with a strong community and peer-to-peer curriculum.
 The education model focuses on project-based learning and teamwork, which is an outstanding methodology to develop both hard and soft skills.

 In July 2022 I finished the "C Piscine", a 26-day on-site pre-selection period where candidates, not yet students, complete individual projects, pass exams and improve teamwork skills.
-After that, I was selected to continue my studies at 42 as a student.
+After that, I was selected to continue at 42 as a student.

 #### Hard skills
 * __C Language__: it is the first language that we learn at 42.  dealing with variables, pointers, memory allocation, creating functions and programs, including the use and creation of libraries and Makefiles.